Rutgers logo

 To be considered for the assistant director position, candidates must meet the following minimum requirements:

-1. Experience and Education: UHR requires a Bachelor’s degree or an equivalent combination of education and/or experience.
+1. Experience and Education: UHR requires a Bachelor’s degree with five years of relevant experience or a Master's degree with three years of relevant experience.
 UHR also requires a minimum of five years of relevant experience in a relevant program coordination or administrative function.
 However, a doctoral degree is strongly preferred.

 2. Skills and Competencies: Should have an in-depth understanding of NACE Career Readiness Competencies and aspects of career development unique to graduate students.
 Must demonstrate the ability to work effectively in teams, problem-solve, and manage projects and timelines.
 Should also have a track record of successfully increasing engagement by audiences and proficiency with standard office software packages.

-Preferred Qualifications: Doctoral degree is highly preferred.
+Preferred Qualifications: Doctoral degree is strongly preferred.
 Experience within industry, career services, or workforce development settings is also preferred.

 RUHired